 Julia Huang is a junior in high school and Founder and President of Bytes & Pieces, which hosts music and STEM workshops for middle school and high school students.
 Julia’s grandfather bought a piano in the ‘80s that has stayed in her family, and she got her interest in STEM in 8th grade, when she started learning Scratch in school.
 She has combined her interests to create a variety of websites, including one that shows visualizations of music.
 Julia encourages students to take classes in web development, use online tools like w3schools, and combine your interests in new ways.

-Anna Watson, a Software Engineer recently started her role at Google Cloud, supporting a lot of back-end work.
-Anna’s parents didn’t go to college and were very supportive of her, along with her teachers who kept encouraging her to pursue engineering, though she didn’t know what this was!
+Anna Watson, a Software Engineer, recently started her role at Google Cloud, supporting a lot of back-end work.
+Anna’s parents were very supportive of her, along with her teachers who kept encouraging her to pursue engineering, though she didn’t know what this was at first!
 She started her career in computer science after she saw a friend’s assignment in her first year in college, and she loved the problem-solving aspects of STEM.
 She encourages students to follow their interests, even if things seem potentially scary or nerve-wracking.
 Though she wasn’t working on computers at a young age, she used the same parts of her brain to do things like figure out how to shoot Nerf guns faster or take apart the toilet.

 Lexie Polevoi works at Salesforce as a Product Manager, someone who gets to work with different teams to help make the products that you use every day better.
 Lexie works on web chat, improving the experience for customers.
 She went to an all-girls elementary school, which gave her a lot of confidence as a woman.
 She grew up in a family of doctors, and got her first exposure to STEM outside of medicine through a Girls Who Code club in middle school.
 She loved her STEM classes and kept pushing herself to study different classes and do the very best she could.
 She has learned that you don’t have to have a 4.0 to keep learning and be successful.